farcaster-project/RFCs/user-stories.md

  * Blockchains used as an Arbitrating-Accordant asset pair, e.g. BTC-XMR
  * Amount exchanged of each assets, e.g. 200 XMR and 1.3 BTC
  * Time parameters t1 and t2, i.e. protocol timelock parameters
+ * The fee strategy and its chosen parameters
  * The swap role played by the daemon

 plus for Alice's role: